 “Oh no,” Cole sighed.

-“How is he?”
-Savan asked Ahmon two weeks later.
-He was staying at the Ashika house, with Liang and his father because the loft was undergoing a complete remodel.
+Savan was staying at the Ashika House, with Liang and his father because the loft was undergoing a complete remodel.
 After all the destruction, it had felt like a war zone and he hadn’t wanted to see it.
-Liang was working the salon while he recuperated.
-On top of healing his bruised body, he’d also spent his time talking to inspectors about Jiro’s case and everything they’d had to live through.
-It was an exercise that left him exhausted each night and when he went to bed, his spent his nights wishing he wasn’t alone in bed.

-Turning away from the view of the compound, his gaze settled on the documents laid out on the desk in the study room.
+Turning away from the view of the compound, Savan’s gaze settled on the documents laid out on the desk in the study room.
 Ahmon sat on the couch, feet resting on the coffee table.
 He was deceptively browsing on his laptop but Savan knew different.
 Ahmon was watching him keenly, from the corner of his eye.

 It was already four o’clock in the evening.
-The days were moving faster, he had only three days left before he was to return back to Hong Kong.
-An hour ago, Jiro Nang had officially been charged with kidnap and murder.
+The days were moving fast.
+He had only three days left before he was to return to Hong Kong.
+An hour ago, police in Hong Kong had officially charged Jiro Nang with kidnap and murder.
 The evidence they had accumulated over the years and the testimonies from him, Liang and Xiao Wei had all played a large role.
-The official trial was the main reason why he had to return to Hong Kong on top of other things.
-He still couldn’t believe that the ordeal was over.
+The official trial was the main reason why he had to return to Hong Kong, on top of other things.
+He still couldn’t believe the ordeal was over.
 Every time he woke up in the morning, he kept thinking that he might be dreaming.

 “It’s over, Savan.
 All that’s left is for you to make your peace with it.”